-My love of theatre and performance was what initially lead me to pursue an Honours BA in Theatre from the University of Ottawa.
-After achieving this degree I moved to New York City and attended the American Musical and Dramatic Academy, an acting conservatory where I broadened my onstage training.
-I then returned to Canada where I achieved my Masters in Performance studies from the University of Toronto.
-This variety of scholastic training has allowed me to study the art of performance for years both practically and academically, giving me a perspective of what theatre and performance can accomplish, both onstage and off.
+Alexandra’s love of theatre and performance was what initially lead her to pursue an Honours BA in Theatre from the University of Ottawa.
+After achieving this degree she moved to New York City and attended the American Musical and Dramatic Academy, an acting conservatory where she broadened her onstage training.
+Alexandra then returned to Canada where she achieved a Masters in Performance studies from the University of Toronto.
+This variety of scholastic training has allowed her to study the art of performance for years both practically and academically, giving her a perspective of what theatre and performance can accomplish, both onstage and off

-One of my reasons for basing TBD Theatre Co. out of Guelph is this city’s pride of community.
-In my experience community means that everyone’s input and hard work are essential to create the best possible process and result.
-This is the philosophy that demanded I create the To Be Determined Theatre Company and I want to ensure that theatre is a community effort, everyone has a place, a voice, a role and reward from their hard work.
-I also believe that we should celebrate our group effort and our individual progress all the way through the process, rather than just on opening night.
+In 2011 Alexandra took the leap and started her own company – To Be Determined Theatre Company!
+Alexandra grew up in a small rural farming town and in her experience ‘community’ means that everyone’s input and hard work are essential to create the best possible process and result.
+This is the philosophy that demanded she create the To Be Determined Theatre Company as she wanted to ensure that theatre is a community effort, everyone in the company has a place, a voice, a role and reward from their hard work.
+These efforts should be celebrated all the way through the process, rather than just on opening night.

-I am proud to have been inducted into Theatre Ontario’s Talent Bank as a ‘Professional in the Field of Children’s Theatre’, to have had the opportunity to adjudicate the Upper Grand District School Board Sears Festival twice, to be on the Board of Directors for the Guelph Fringe Festival, and to have been honoured as 1 of Guelph’s 40 young leaders under 40!
-I have worked very hard to follow my passion for theatre and youths and to never stop striving to learn more.
-I love that there is always more to do, more to try and more to challenge me in this field!
+Although she spends a lot of time on the road, Alexandra still makes time for her home town of Guelph.
+She has had the opportunity to adjudicate the Upper Grand District School Board Sears Festival, twice, and to continue working in the community as a director, play polisher and workshop leader for local companies.
+Alexandra was honoured to be selected as 1 of Guelph’s 40 young leaders under 40.
+She has worked very hard to follow her passion for theatre and youth and to never stop striving to learn more.
+Alexandra loves that there is always more to do, more to try and more to challenge her in this field!

 When she grew too old to be a part of the children’s theatre she asked CYPT to start a new program for young adults to learn and grow as directors, taking on an entire show as an assistant director over the course of several weeks (The Tempest).